IRB Start Here

 - Oral histories

-If you are unsure if your research requires submission of an application, please contact the HSC office to discuss your project or you can email the Human Subjects Coordinator a very detailed email communication of what exactly you will be doing in your research, who are your potential subjects, and what you plan to do with the data or you can fill out and submit an HSC application for review.
-Failure to submit an application for research that requires Human Subjects Committee review can leave the researcher subject to liability and prevent the publication of the research results.
+If you are unsure if your research requires submission of an application, please contact the IRB office to discuss your project or you can email the IRB Coordinator a very detailed email communication of what exactly you will be doing in your research, who are your potential subjects, and what you plan to do with the data or you can fill out and submit an IRB application for review.
+Failure to submit an application for research that requires Institutional Review Board review can leave the researcher subject to liability and can prevent the publication of the research results.